-St. Gerard Catholic High School and Regional Middle School, following the Catholic faith under The Archdiocese of San Antonio, will equip every student with the ability, will, and desire to passionately impact the world for Jesus Christ through knowledge, faith, and service.
+St. Gerard Catholic School, a college preparatory campus, following the Catholic faith under The Archdiocese of San Antonio, will equip every student with the ability, will, and desire to passionately impact the world for Jesus Christ through knowledge, faith, and service.

 And you shall love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.

 St. Gerard Catholic High School has been in existence since 1927, graduating students who have gone on to serve in religious life, the medical profession, local and state politics, social services, law enforcement, the field of labor relations and the business world at large.

 I can do all things through Him who strengthens me.

 Feast Day: October 16

 St. Gerard Majella, the patron saint of our school, is also the patron of expectant mothers.
 He was born at Muro, Italy, in 1726 and joined the Redemptorist Fathers and Brothers at the age of 23, becoming a professed lay brother at the age of 26 in 1752.
 St Gerard ministered as sacristan, gardener, porter, infirmarian, and tailor.

 St. Gerard Majella’s charity, obedience, and selfless service, as well as his ceaseless mortification for Christ, made him the perfect model of lay brothers.
 He was afflicted with tuberculosis and died in 1755 at the age of twenty-nine.

 This great saint is invoked as a patron of expectant mothers as a result of a miracle effected through his prayers for a woman in labor.